Elysemelissa/shecodes-2020/README.md

 # SheCodes 2020 Final Project

-During lockdown in 2020, I decided to join a front-end workshop for women: SheCodes.
+During lockdown in 2020, I decided to join a front-end workshop: SheCodes.
 This was my very first step into the world of Web Development, and also where I found out that I wanted to change my career and attend the <a href="https://www.lewagon.com/">Le Wagon</a> Web Development bootcamp.